Occupational Therapy

 Kaija has gained experience in the NDIS space by working with a range of individuals to address their needs and goals.
 With a particular interest in Mental Health and Neurodevelopmental challenges, Kaija uses a strengths-based and neurodiversity-affirming approach to collaborate with clients and their families.

-Areas of Interest: Adult mental health, home and living support assessment, Adult ADL skills.
+Areas of Interest: Home and living assessment, Assistive technology, Home modifications and Adult ADL skills.

 Location: South-East Suburbs